-The Government has to approve a special law choosing the conditions applicable to a particular privatisation followed by a resolution of the council of ministers approving the terms of reference of the procedure.
+The Government must approve a special law choosing the conditions applicable to a particular privatisation, followed by a resolution of the Council of Ministers approving the terms of reference of the procedure.
 The PCC is not applicable.

 7.2 Are there special rules in relation to PPPs and what are the principal issues that arise in relation to them?